top of page

 The government has the opportunity to deliver on its commitments on peat

 With a general election expected later this year, the necessary legislation to deliver this commitment has not yet arrived.
-Conservative MP Theresa Villiers is hoping to fill this gap by introducing a bill on Tuesday 16 April.
-This provides the legislative vehicle for the government to deliver on its commitment and remove a key driver of the demand for the exploitation of peatland.
+Conservative MP Theresa Villiers is hoping to fill this gap by introducing a bill to provide the legislative vehicle for the government to deliver on its commitment and remove a key driver of the demand for the exploitation of peatland.

 Peat logo - Twitter-6.png